Sundarijal: Infrastructure

 BP Museum is also located in Sundarijal.
-The museum is one of the historical places in Nepal in present state, but it took long time for this to be established as a Museum.
+The museum is one of the historical places in Nepal in present state, but it took long time for this to be established as a museum.
 It has its own historical transformation.
-Before, it was an Army General Quarter and then, it was changed into Rajbandigriha where prisoners were kept, after that again it changed into Gaida Gasti which again got changed into Sundarijal Military Camp and finally, after the detention of leaders like B.P it came into the light and was established as B.P Museum.
+Before, it was an Army General Quarter and then, it was changed into Rajbandigriha where prisoners were kept, after that again it changed to Gaida Gasti which again was changed to Sundarijal Military Camp and finally, after the detention of leaders like B.P it came into the light and was established as B.P Museum.